 - The crisp fresh air really can help you unwind after a tough working week.

-- You will more than likely really start getting an interest in history as you try to identify and date your magnet fishing finds.
+- You will more than likely really start getting an interest in history as you try to identify and date the finds that you pull up.

 - Kids will love to take part in this hobby with you and you can spend a lot of fun hours family bonding.